orbitdb/field-manual/01 Tutorial/03_Structuring_Data.md

 ```javascript
 ```

+### What just happened?

+You created a database to store anything and everything that might pertain to a user, and then linked the `piecesDb` to that, nested inside.

 ## Key Takeaways

 * The distributed applications of the future will be complex and require data structures to mirror and manage that complexity.